 Here are my favorite wedding service providers for DIY Wedding Venues:

-Tony has been to Honeysuckle Hills on more than one occasion, and he’s well known in the area for his upbeat personality when it comes to DJ entertainment!
-You won’t be disappointed asking him to DJ your wedding, wherever it may be.
+A Plus DJ – Tony has been to Honeysuckle Hills on more than one occasion, and he’s well known in the area for his upbeat personality when it comes to DJ entertainment!
+You won’t be disappointed asking him to DJ your wedding, wherever it may be

-While they are mostly found at our Honeysuckle Hills wedding venue, they also travel to destination wedding venues all over the Smoky Mountains.
-Bluetooth speakers, convenient on-line music and announcement planner, plus a crazy-fun staff help make your wedding one to remember.
-The DJ can make or break your wedding experience… don’t ask a friend to stream music on their smart device.
+KnoxVegas DJ’s – While they are mostly found at our Honeysuckle Hills wedding venue, they also travel to destination wedding venues all over the Smoky Mountains.
+Bluetooth speakers, convenient online music and announcement planner, plus a crazy-fun staff help make your wedding one to remember.
+The DJ can make or break your wedding experience, don’t ask a friend to stream music on their smart device.
 99% of the time it causes glitches in the flow of the wedding.
 Interruptions are not good!

-If you’re a foodie, you NEED Chef Tony Catering!
-Be sure to reserve him well in advance, because he’s the most coveted caterer in the Southeast.
-Chef Tony is the wedding reception caterer included in most all of our all-inclusive packages Nothing he makes is out of a can, and he’ll also box up any leftovers (if you’re lucky enough to have left-overs, that is…)
+First Fruits Catering – If you’re a foodie, you need First Fruits Catering!
+Be sure to reserve him well in advance, because they’re the most coveted caterer in the Southeast.
+First Fruits Catering is the wedding reception caterer included in most all of our all-inclusive packages.
+Nothing they make comes out of a can and they will also box up any leftovers (if you’re lucky enough to have leftovers, that is).

 The Public Park / Smoky Mountain National Park Wedding

 This is cheapest wedding you’ll find in Pigeon Forge and Gatlinburg.
 All you have to do is call an ordained officiant to meet you literally anywhere in town.
-In the case of the National Park, permits and restrictions apply, with a small permit fee.
+In the case of the National Park, permits and restrictions apply, they can meet you with a small permit fee.
 This type of wedding is spontaneous and fun, catering to naturalists and minimalists alike.

 Here are some links that will assist you with booking a minimalist-style wedding in the Smoky Mountains:

-Pastor Buddy’s crew is the best I’ve ever seen at scheduling quick elopements or smaller weddings just about ANYWHERE in Pigeon Forge or Gatlinburg.
+Pastor Buddy’s Elopements – Pastor Buddy’s crew is the best I’ve ever seen at scheduling quick elopements or smaller weddings just about anywhere in Pigeon Forge or Gatlinburg.
 I honestly don’t know how they keep up with all of them.
 Ask for Jill when you call.
 She’s been with the company for as long as I can remember and knows all the best public parks and other locations for a public wedding elopement.
 Pricing is super cheap, too!